 Deferred revenue is comprised of payments received in advance for the sale of product not transferred to the purchaser as at the end of the reporting period.
-The balance of deferred revenue was higher as at October 31, 2022, due to the timing of payments received for the sale of product.

-Revenue recognized in the period that was included in deferred revenue at the beginning of the reporting period is nil (October 31, 2021: \$0.92 million).
+Revenue recognized in the period that was included in deferred revenue at the beginning of the reporting period is nil (October 31, 2022: nil).
+Revenue recognized in the reporting period that was included in deferred revenue at the beginning of the reporting period are as follows: